 c) The Determination of Tax Liability

-After fully entering into force, the Charities Act 2009 will decouple the determination of “charitable status” from the determination of “charitable tax-exempt status.”
-The new Charities Regulatory Authority (CRA), when established, will be responsible for deciding whether a body qualifies as a “charity” under the 2009 Act and is therefore eligible to be registered in the new Register of Charities.
-The Revenue Commissioners will continue to determine whether a charity qualifies for charitable tax-exempt status.
+The Charities Act 2009 decouples the determination of “charitable status” from the determination of “charitable tax-exempt status.”
+The CRA is responsible for deciding whether a body qualifies as a “charity” under the 2009 Act and is therefore eligible to be registered in the Register of Charities.
+The Revenue Commissioners determine whether a charity qualifies for charitable tax-exempt status.
 To this end, the Charities Act 2009 preserves the Revenue Commissioners’ autonomy in applying tax law (Section 7).
-In particular, Section 7(2) provides that the Revenue Commissioners, in its performance of any function under the Tax Acts, shall not be bound by a determination of the CRA as to whether a purpose is of public benefit.
+In particular, Section 7(2) provides that the Revenue Commissioners, in the performance of any function under the Tax Acts, shall not be bound by a determination of the CRA as to whether a purpose is of public benefit.

 In examining an application for tax exemption, the practice of the Revenue Commissioners has been to consider the objects and the actual activities of the applicant, and how they comport with charity case law.

-An organization seeking charitable tax exemption must also have a constitution or other governing instrument that includes particular provisions (detailed in Section VI, below).
+An organization seeking charitable tax exemption must also have a constitution or other governing instrument that includes particular provisions (detailed in Section VI).

 Section 2 of the Charities Act defines a charitable organization as one that: (a) promotes a charitable purpose only; (b) under its constitution is required to apply its real and personal property in furtherance of its charitable purpose except for monies expended in the maintenance and operation of the body and, in the case of a religious organization or community, on accommodation and care of members of the organization or community; and (c) prohibits remuneration of members of the body other than in accordance with the Charities Act.
 Under the Charities Act, charity trustees and persons with whom a charity trustee of the charitable organization has a personal connection are permitted, subject to the provisions of Section 89 of the Charities Act 2009, to receive remuneration from the charity for work undertaken that is unrelated to their trusteeship.